hipeeps1104/dronetics/README.md

 AI Model Implementation

-Step 1:
-Define the data pipeline process.
-The data pipelining process will involve warehousing preprocessed data which will subsequently be cleaned.
-Then aggregate the normalized data and create a new data directory for feature engineering.
+1. Data Collection and Processing: Define the data pipeline process.
+Data pipelining process will involve warehousing preprocessed data which will be cleaned.
+Scale to a standard range to help improve the performance of the algorithm.
+Use statistical methods to fill missing data values in order to reduce bias in data set.
+Aggregate the normalized data and create a new data directory for feature engineering.

-Step 2:
-Extract the specific features that will be used in the machine learning model from the preprocessed data.
-Generate additional features based on domain.
-Combine all the features into one variable.
+2. Feature Engineering: Extract the specific features that will be used in the machine learning model from the preprocessed data.
+Generate domain-specific features to help reduce feature mismatch between the source and target domains.
+Combine all the features into one data set.
 Extract the labels from the preprocessed data.

-Step 3:
+3. Model Training.
 Split the data into a training set and a validation set.
-Generate a set of models.
-Add all the trained models into an array.
+Generate a set of models such as: Random Forest, Gradient Boosting, Neural Network.
+Train the models with the training set.
+Add all the trained models into a data set.

-Step 4:
+4. Model Validation.
 For every model in the set of trained models, return a validation score.
 If the validation score is better than the current best validation score, then update score and model.
 Return best model.

-Step 5:
+5. Model Depolyment.
 Deploy model to cloud for scalability.
 Expose model as an API.